-- A. In the event of the death of a member of an employee's immediate family, the employee shall be granted up to five (5) consecutive work days of sick leave to attend the funeral, make funeral arrangements, and carry out other responsibilities related to the funeral.
-A sick leave request form must be completed by the employee. - B. If no sick leave balance exists at the time of such bereavement, the employee, with approval of the appointing authority, shall be authorized to take a leave of absence without pay not to exceed five (5) consecutive workdays.
-A written request for leave shall be completed by the employee. - C. Bereavement leave for bargaining unit employees is governed by the terms of the applicable collective bargaining agreement.
+A. In the event of the death of a member of an employee's immediate family, the employee shall be granted up to five (5) consecutive work days of sick leave to attend the funeral, make funeral arrangements, and carry out other responsibilities related to the funeral.
+A sick leave request form must be completed by the employee.